e-Informatica Software Engineering Journal Paper Requirements and Recommendations

 Paper Requirements and Recommendations

 You will find our detailed requirements and recommendations for papers submitted to e-Informatica Software Engineering Journal.
-Papers that do not fulfil requirements cannot enter the review process.

 As it does not prevent review and acceptance, we strongly advise following our recommendations.